OpenNebula/vOneCloud-docs/docs/source/overview/features.rst

   * Import existing vCenter VM Templates
   * Import existing vCenter Networks and Distributed vSwitches
-  * Import existing running Virtual Machines
+  * Import existing running and powered off Virtual Machines
+  * Import existing Datastores and VMDK images

 * **On-demand Provision of Virtual Data Centers**

   * Dynamic creation of Virtual Data Centers (VDCs) as fully-isolated virtual infrastructure environments where a group of users, under the control of the group administrator, can create and manage compute capacity
   * Placement of VDCs to multiple vCenters
-  * Resource Pool Confinment, restrict vOneCloud users to a subset of hardware specified by a Resource Pool
+  * Resource Pool Confinement, restrict vOneCloud users/groups to a subset of hardware specified by a Resource Pool

-* **Hybrid Cloud**

-  * Cloud-bursting of VMs to public clouds

 * **Fast Provisioning**